CVC 21950 Failure to Yield to a Pedestrian: Info + What to Do

 The California Vehicle Code has several other sections on pedestrian safety.
 Failure to comply with these laws can add one point to your record and result in hefty fines.

-CVC 21955: This law prohibits pedestrians from jaywalking when there are traffic lights or police officers directing the traffic at intersections.
+CVC 21955: This law prohibits pedestrians from jaywalking when traffic lights or police officers are directing the traffic at intersections.
 It also states that the police cannot stop people from jaywalking unless they are at risk for a collision.

 FAQs about 21950 CVC